 Sunday morning, I grabbed the wood filler and went to town.
 I filled and smoothed the significant dents and let it dry.
 (15 minutes or so really)

 I used my husband’s mouse sander with 180 grit sandpaper and started at the top.
 I sanded, and I sanded, and I vacuumed, and wiped… Oh boy, I wore a mask, and it was a mess.
 Once I felt like it was probably good enough, I did one final vacuum & wipe.
+A hand vacuum may be ideal to get to difficult to reach places that your standard vacuum can’t.
+When considering handheld vacuum cleaner brands, take a look at the offerings from Bissell.
 Since I wasn’t using ASCP, I thought priming would be a good idea.
 After I finished that, they looked like this: After checking the dry time on the green paint, I decided I could just start at the top and work down.
 This paint said 30 minutes so I figured if I kept them off for an hour when I was done with the first coat I should be golden.

 Ok, normally you’re supposed to cut in and then roll before it dries.
 I was doing this by myself and the thought of stopping and starting like that didn’t appeal to me.
 So I didn’t.
 You can decide if you think I screwed up- I honestly can’t see a line.